AadeshhhGavhane/satvikscan_ai/README.md

 ---

-**Built with ❤️ using Hono.js, Google Gemini AI, and modern web technologies**
+**Built with ❤️ using Hono.js, Google Gemini AI, Docker, and modern web technologies**